The Cost of a Kinkajou

 They live up to 25 years in captivity.

-In case you purchase your kinkajou from an online breeder or from another state, you should also budget for the shipping fees.
+In case you purchase your kinkajou from an online breeder that owns exotic animals for sale, or from another state, you should also budget for the shipping fees.

 You should expect to pay around $250 for neutering and spaying.

-Also, you need to take into consideration the cost of the vet visits.
+Also, you need to take into consideration the cost of the regular vet visits which can be around $300+ annually.
 A kinkajou must be vaccinated every year for different diseases like canine distemper, parvo, and hepatitis.
-Plus, they require periodic deworming sessions.
+Plus, they require periodic deworming sessions, and dietary supplements not found in natural diet.

 You have to trim their non-retractable claws at a vet as well or you can do it yourself if you are comfortable with this.

-Kinkajous feed mainly on fruit (especially figs), leaves, flowers, nectar, and insects.
+Kinkajous feed mainly on fruit like figs and melon, leaves, flowers, nectar, and insects.
 They occasionally eat honey, eggs, and small vertebrates.
 A few studies have suggested that figs are an important part of the kinkajou’s diet and may make up as much as half of the diet.
 Depending on the type of food used, you should be prepared to spend a few dollars per day to feed your kinkajou.

 Important things to consider